hydrocarbon-tk/Hydrocarbon/site/api.symbols.index.md

 # [API](./api.index.md)::Symbol

-Symbols make up the bulk of any grammar and represent the acceptable parsable tokens that can be encountered within an input.
-Hydrocarbon makes 3 distinct symbol classifications:
+A symbol either represent a sequence of input characters that are combined together to form a token or it represents a unique grouping of symbols.
+A production body is comprised of one or more symbols.
+There are 3 types of symbols that can be defined in a Hydrocarbon grammar.

-- Non-Terminal Symbols:
+- **Terminal Symbols**:
-These symbols are primarily references to productions within the current grammar file or external grammar files.
+These symbols represent character sequences that form a unique token which which may be encountered within an input.

-- Terminal Symbols:
+- **Non-Terminal Symbols**:
-These symbols represent author prescribed character sequences and general character sequences in form of generated symbols that are converted into Tokens.
+These symbols are primarily references to productions within the current grammar file or external grammar files, which intern may define a series of terminal and non-terminal symbols within the production's bodies.

-- Modifier Symbols:
+- **Modifier Symbols**:
-These symbols augment existing symbols and change how the parser treats theme.
+These symbols augment existing symbols and change how the parser treats them.

 ## Non-Terminal Symbols